lsy563193/obstacle_detector/README.md

 #### 1.4.
 The obstacle_visualizer node
 The auxiliary node which converts messages of type `obstacles_detector/Obstacles` from topic `obstacles` into Rviz markers of type `visualization_msgs/MarkerArray`, published under topic `obstacles_markers`.
 The node uses few local parameters to customize the markers:

-* `~circles_color` (int, default: 1) - a color code for circular obstacles (0: black, 1: white, 2: red, 3: green, 4: blue, 5: yellow, 6: magenta, 7: cyan),
+* `~tracked_circles_color` (int, default: 1) - a color code for tracked circular obstacles (0: black, 1: white, 2: red, 3: green, 4: blue, 5: yellow, 6: magenta, 7: cyan),
+* `~untracked_circles_color` (int, default: 1) - as above but for untracked circular obstacles,
 * `~segments_color` (int, default: 1) - as above but for segment obstacles,
-* `~alpha` (double, default: 1.0) - alpha (transparency) value.
+* `~alpha` (double, default: 1.0) - alpha (transparency) value,
+* `~z_layer` (double, default: 0.0) - position of obstacles in Z axis.

 #### 1.5.
 The static_scan_publisher node
 The auxiliary node which imitates a laser scanner and publishes a static, 360 deg laser scan of type `sensor_msgs/LaserScan` under topic `scan`.
-The node is mosty used for off-line tests.
+The node is mostly used for off-line tests.

 #### 1.6.
 The virtual_obstacle_publisher node
 The auxiliary node which publishes a set of virtual obstacles of type `obstacles_detector/Obstacles` under topic `obstacles`.
-The node is mosty used for off-line tests.
+The node is mostly used for off-line tests.

 ### 2. The messages

-The package provides three custom messages types:
+The package provides three custom messages types.
+All of their numerical values are provided in SI units.

 * `CircleObstacle`
   * `geometry_msgs/Point center`
+  * `geometry_msgs/Vector3 velocity`
   * `float64 radius`
+  * `std_msgs/String label`
+  * `bool tracked`
 * `SegmentObstacle`
   * `geometry_msgs/Point first_point`
   * `geometry_msgs/Point last_point`